 Breckenridge Ski Resort, a.k.a.
 ‘Breck’, is one of North America's top two most visited ski resorts.
-It is located in Summit County, Colorado – in the town of Breckenridge.
-The 2014 season sees the addition of Peak 6 – making the resort area expand over five huge peaks and with five terrain parks, two half-pipes, and eight bowls there is great skiing for all abilities.
-Added to this is a hip, historic mining town with a ton of great restaurants and bars.
+It is located in Summit County, Colorado – in the mountain town of Breckenridge.
+The resort area spans over five huge peaks and with five terrain parks, two half-pipes, and eight alpine bowls, so there is great skiing for all abilities.
+Added to this is a hip, historic mining town, with a ton of great restaurants and bars, endless shopping, and a lively après scene, making Breckenridge one of the USA's most premier resorts.

 - Breckenridge is easy access from Denver, just under two hours from Denver International Airport.

-- Historic downtown area that’s easy to get around with more than 65 restaurants.
+- Historic downtown area that’s easy to get around with more than 65 restaurants (hello local produce!)

-- Due to its proximity to Denver, Breckenridge is crowded on weekends.
+- Due to its proximity to Denver, Breckenridge can be crowded on weekends.

 - The layout over five peaks means a lot of time can be spent transitioning between peaks, or down their long intermediate-run ridge lines to get to the base area.